We know you have questions! And, we have answers.

 Curl Cult® at home hair care professional products will support your new curly hair.
 We recommend getting Refresh & Revive for cleansing, Magic Spell for hydrating and refreshing on days you don’t wash, and Enhance to support and add bounce to your curls.

 Let your practitioner know if you are on any medication, Henna or drug store products (especially if it has metallic in it) as you will need an additional clarifying treatment to remove extra build up.
-Metallic and silicone build up can make the perm less effective and/or cause additional damage if not addressed ahead of time.
+Metallic and silicone build up can make the service less effective and/or cause additional damage if not addressed ahead of time.

-Perms over a keratin treatment is not advised.
+Getting a Curl Cult service over a keratin treatment is not advised.
 Wait 6-9 months after such services and ask your practitioner to start with a test strand.

-We recommend you have a consultation with your Stylist on all of this before booking your perm service to make sure you and your Stylist are on the same page.
+We recommend you have a consultation with your Stylist on all of this before booking your service to make sure you and your Stylist are on the same page.

 What to expect during your service: